Cayenne Pepper from Mexico - Capsicum frutescens is also available under the name devil pepper, and it is fiery spicy ground chili.

 Where does the spice come from?

 The chili plant is a perennial, tropical plant and has a height of several meters.
-It originated in northern South America in Colombia, northern Brazil and Bolivia.
-It has been cultivated for over 7000 years.
+Its origin lies in northern South America in Colombia, northern Brazil, and Bolivia.
+There they cultivate it already for over 7000 years.